**Important Program Information**

-In an effort to improve air quality and encourage deployment of electric vehicles across the State of Colorado, the Regional Air Quality Council (RAQC) and Colorado Energy Office (CEO) have teamed up to provide financial support for electric vehicles (EV) and electric vehicle supply equipment (EVSE).
+In an effort to improve air quality and encourage deployment of electric vehicles across the State of Colorado, the Regional Air Quality Council (RAQC) and Colorado Energy Office (CEO) have teamed up to provide financial support for electric vehicle charging stations (EVSE).

-Criteria and eligibility differ between the two agencies.
-Please find a summary of each agency’s funding information and important dates in the chart below.
+Please find a summary of each agency’s funding information in the chart below.
 See the Application Guide for detailed information.

 - All applications must be completed and submitted online.